 Sign-on Bonus and Relocation Reimbursement available

-Department: UPC Inpatient Adult Services FTE: 0.90 Full Time Shift: Nights
+Department: UPC Inpatient Adult Services FTE: 0.90 Full Time Shift: Days

 Position Summary: Provide professional nursing care for assigned patients in a mental health/psychiatric environment.
 Design nursing care plans and assist in the development of overall care plans for psychiatric patients, ensure administration of appropriate overall care in a manner conducive to recovery.
 Ensure adherence to Hospitals and departmental policies and procedures.
 Patient care assignment may include pediatric, adolescent, adult and geriatric age groups.